Foxfire342/Custom-Video-Player/README.md

 # Custom-Video-Player
-Created a customer video player using HTML, CSS and Javascript
+Created a custom video player using HTML, CSS and Javascript